Salvador, Brazil: A complete travel guide with the top things to do

 Casa do Olodum

 If you are Brazilian it is hard to think about Salvador and not remember about Olodum!
-The group that participated in clips of famous singers like Michael Jackson, Paul Simon and Jimmy Cliff, goes beyond the role of a band, disseminating education and culture.
+The group that participated in clips of famous singers like Michael Jackson, Paul Simon, and Jimmy Cliff, goes beyond the role of a band, disseminating education and culture.
 Take advantage of your visit to Pelourinho to visit Casa do Olodum, where you will find instruments and souvenirs of the band for sale.

 Tickets: Free